gidoBOSSftw5731/notion-auto-pull/README.md

 ## In case of fire, pull lever
 I made this to make sure that if notion goes under ever, I have a backup of all my historical notes in a standard (csv and md are standard, right?) format.
 I run this hourly on my NAS, but can easily be modified for other uses.

+To use this script, just add your cookie and your space ID (see https://medium.com/@arturburtsev/automated-notion-backups-f6af4edc298d for details) and set in cron or simillar to run.
+It will only output text apon an error, so it is intended to send an email if anything changes.

+I have ***NOT*** tested this long term, I literally made this in the bash shell and the synology task scheduler UI over the last ~2 hours.
+Feel free to submit PRs, but I make no promises with issues.

 ## Inspiration:
 A lot of inspiration from the following places
 *	This gitlab: https://gitlab.com/aburtsev/notion-backup-script/-/raw/master/.gitlab-ci.yml